thcasey3/hanlab/docs/source/auto_examples/calculate_ODNP.rst

 ..
 GENERATED FROM PYTHON SOURCE LINES 20-21

-To use the odnp module first create a dictionary with the necessary inputs and add it to a dnplab workspace as **'hydration_inputs'**.
+To use the odnp module first create a dictionary with the necessary inputs.
+You may use odnp with DNPLab by creating a workspace and assinging the inputs dictionary to the key **'hydration_inputs'**.
 For example, start by defining the inputs dictionary,

 ..
 GENERATED FROM PYTHON SOURCE LINES 21-39